rjankovic/bifabrik/docs/tutorial/dst_table.md

 ```
 > The `watermarkColumn` configuration is a general feature of the table destination, not just for the `append` increment
 >
-> When `watermarkColumn` is specified, `bifabrik` checks the maximum value of that column in the destination table and then filters the incoming dataset to only load the rows where `{watermarkColumn} > {MAX(watermarkColumn) from target table}`
+> When `watermarkColumn` is specified, `bifabrik` checks the maximum value of that column in the destination table and then filters the incoming dataset to only load the rows where `{watermarkColumn} > {MAX(watermarkColumn) from target table}`.
+>
+> This is done before applying the increment logic.

 ### merge